hannesk95/ExplainingAnatomicalShapeVariability/preprocessing/README.md

     --data_dir, type=str, default='binary_segmentations/'
 ```

-The actual data grooming is performed as outlined in this [notebook](./grooming.ipynb).

 ## 2. Registration
 Correspondence across all 3D mesh shpaes is accomplished using [Deformetrica](http://www.deformetrica.org/).
 The documentation how to use it can be found [here](https://gitlab.com/icm-institute/aramislab/deformetrica/-/wikis/home).